quicken/filefocus/README.md

 By default, focus groups are stored with your workspace allowing you to define a different set of focus groups per workspace.

-Changing this setting requires restarting the extension.
 Focus Groups are NOT transferred between global and workspace storage.

 ### Sort Key